EXCLUSIVE-How GameStop missed out on capitalizing on the Reddit rally

 One of GameStop's largest shareholders, online pet store Chewy Inc CHWY.N co-founder Ryan Cohen, and two of his partners joined the company's board in January.
 Last year, hedge funds Hestia Capital Partners and Permit Capital Enterprise Fund also won seats on the board.

-(Reporting by Jessica DiNapoli in New York, Svea Herbst-Bayliss in Boston and Joshua Franklin in Miami; editing by Greg Roumeliotis and Grant McCool)
+(Reporting by Jessica DiNapoli in New York, Svea Herbst-Bayliss in Boston and Joshua Franklin in Miami; editing by Greg Roumeliotis, Grant McCool and Jonathan Oatis)

 ((Jessica.DiNapoli@thomsonreuters.com; 646-223-4678;))